 This Indian (Third Revision) Standard was adopted by the Bureau of Indian Standards, after the draft finalized by the Bicycles Sectional Committee had been approved by Transport Engineering Division Council.

-This standard was initially published in 1955 and revised in 1963 and 1993.
+This standard was first published in 1955 and revised in 1963 and 1993.
 In this revision, following significant changes have been made:

 More choices of materials have been allowed;